easybuilders/easybuild-tutorial/docs/2025-LUST/2_Using/2_01_troubleshooting.md

 ??? success "(click to show solution)"

-    The installation fails because the easyconfig specifies that `PrgEnv-gnu/21.12` should be used as toolchain:
+    The installation fails because the easyconfig specifies that `cpeGNU/23.10` should be used as toolchain:

     ```shell
     $ eb subread.eb
     ...
     ERROR: Build of /pfs/lustrep3/users/kurtlust/easybuild-tutorial/Troubleshooting/subread.eb failed (err: 'build failed (first 300 chars):
-    No module found for toolchain: cpeGNU/21.10')
+    No module found for toolchain: cpeGNU/23.10')
     ...
     ```

-    We don't have this `cpeGNU` version installed, but we do have `cpeGNU/21.12`:
+    We don't have this `cpeGNU` version installed, but we do have `cpeGNU/24.03`:

     ```shell
-    $ module avail cpeGNU/
+    $ module spider cpeGNU/
-    ----- Infrastructure modules for the software stack LUMI/21.12 on LUMI-L -----
+    ----- Infrastructure modules for the software stack LUMI/24.03 on LUMI-L -----
-       cpeGNU/21.12
+       cpeGNU/24.03
     ...
     ```

+    (and obviously we should have known since we are installing in `LUMI/24.03`.)

     So let's try using that instead.

     Edit the easyconfig file so it contains this:

     ```python
-    toolchain = {'name': 'cpeGNU', 'version': '21.12'}
+    toolchain = {'name': 'cpeGNU', 'version': '24.03'}
     ```

 ---